-This guidance is to be read together with “Guidance for architects appearing before ARB’s Professional Conduct Committee”and the Investigations and Professional Conduct Committee Rules.
-It has been drawn up to assist architects who choose to represent themselves at a Professional Conduct Committee (PCC) hearing.
-It is intended as guidance only, and should not be considered as legal advice in any way.
-If you need legal advice, you should contact your legal adviser for this.
+This guidance is to be read in conjunction with ‘Guidance for those appearing before the ARB’s Professional Conduct Committee’ and the Investigations and Professional Conduct Committee Rules.
+It is drafted to assist those architects who choose to represent themselves at the Professional Conduct Committee (PCC).
+It does not contain legal advice that can be relied upon.

 The Professional Conduct Committee

 The PCC consists of three members; one legally qualified person who acts as Chair, one lay person, and one architect.

 The Chair of the Committee will run the proceedings, and provide directions to both parties as to how they expect the case to progress.
 The Chair will be aware of the difficulties an architect representing themselves faces, and will use their discretion in allowing you to present your case as you see fit.
 Above all, however, they have a responsibility to ensure that the case is run in the interests of justice.

 The Chair is there to ensure that proceedings are run in line with the law and the rules of the Committee.
 The Chair will be able to assist you with any questions you have about procedure; however will not be able to advise you on how best to present your case.

 You may bring along an assistant to help you in presenting your case (a ‘McKenzie friend’).
 This person may sit by you and provide advice, take notes and assist with documentation; but may not address the Committee themselves (unless requested to by the Chair).